n8l1n/CSE110-Lab1/index.md

 [PSST...Wanna know my favorite language to work with of the ones listed?](README.md)

-As a CS major, I have had prior experiences working in teams, communicating, and writing maintainable code.
-My last programming project with a team was to implement an online ordering system.
+As a CS major, I have prior experiences working in teams, communicating, and writing maintainable code.
+My last programming project with a team was to implement an ordering system.
+Besides that, I have a lot of experience working on projects individually.

+I seek to expand my knowledge to comfortably cover full stack development and I also want to work towards becoming more efficient in communication.